 All of our focus areas are interconnected and reinforce each other.
-Good governance and rule of law is pivotal for SIF, since by single achieving it, it will prevent inequity and forced migration.
+Good governance and rule of law is pivotal for SIF, because in striving for it, we impede inequity and forced migration.

-Although, to get there, equity will ensure all members of society, especially those in a more vulnerable situation, to participate and are represented in the government, and it will impulse the creation and implementation of laws to guarantee inclusion and non-discrimination at all levels and in all sectors, by having strong public services and regulating opportunities and privileges.
+Although, to get there, equity will ensure all members of society, especially those in more vulnerable situations, fully participate and are represented in their governments.
+It will also drive the creation and implementation of laws to guarantee inclusion and non-discrimination at all levels and in all sectors, by encouraging strong public services and stimulating opportunities and privileges for all.

-A strong civil society will be good watchdogs and advocates to maintain an accountable and transparent government, this healthy dialogue will create spaces for civil society to provide inputs and public policy recommendations to have a system of ongoing improvement of public institutions.
+A strong civil society can act as watchdogs and advocates to maintain an accountable and transparent government.
+This creates healthy dialogue and a space for civil society to provide input and public policy recommendations to establish a system of ongoing improvement of public institutions.

 And by achieving all the previous goals, the drivers of migration will be recognized and prevented, and people being forced to migrate will be protected.